Florida Statutes Chapter 117 separates general notary provisions from Part II online notarizations.

 Start with facts

 Send the document type, issuing authority, destination country, deadline, and whether you already have the document.
-We confirm the route before final payment.
+We explain the suggested path before final payment.